Julia Roberts: Relationships and family

-Roberts had romantic relationships with actors Jason Patric, Liam Neeson, Kiefer Sutherland, Dylan McDermott, and Matthew Perry.
-She was briefly engaged to Sutherland; they broke up three days before their scheduled wedding on June 11, 1991.
+Roberts had romantic relationships with actors Jason Patric, Liam Neeson, Kiefer Sutherland, Dylan McDermott and Matthew Perry.
+She was briefly engaged to Sutherland; they broke up shortly before their scheduled wedding on June 14, 1991.
+According to Roberts, it had been cancelled long before, not "days before the wedding" as the press claimed at the time, and that it was a mutual decision.
 On June 25, 1993, she married country singer Lyle Lovett; the wedding took place at St. James Lutheran Church in Marion, Indiana.
 They separated in March 1995 and subsequently divorced.
 From 1998 to 2001, Roberts dated actor Benjamin Bratt.

 Roberts and her husband, cameraman Daniel Moder, met on the set of her film The Mexican in 2000 while she was still dating Bratt.
 At the time, Moder was married to Vera Steimberg.
-There were accusations of husband stealing.
 He filed for divorce a little over a year later, and after it was finalized, he and Roberts wed on July 4, 2002, at her ranch in Taos, New Mexico.
 Together, they have three children: twins, a daughter and a son, born in November 2004, and another son born in June 2007.

-Religion
+Religious beliefs

 In 2010, Roberts said she was Hindu, having converted for "spiritual satisfaction".
 Roberts is a devotee of the guru Neem Karoli Baba (Maharaj-ji), a picture of whom drew Roberts to Hinduism.

-In September 2009, Swami Daram Dev of Ashram Hari Mandir in Pataudi, where Roberts was shooting Eat Pray Love, gave her children new names after Hindu gods: Laxmi for Hazel, Ganesh for Phinnaeus and Krishna Balram for Henry.
+In September 2009, Swami Daram Dev of Ashram Hari Mandir in Pataudi, where Roberts was shooting Eat Pray Love, gave her children new names after Hindu gods: Lakshmi for Hazel, Ganesh for Phinnaeus and Krishna Balram for Henry.

+Political views

+Roberts supported Kamala Harris during the 2024 United States presidential election.
+She appeared with Harris in a campaign rally in the swing state of Georgia, and also voiced a political advertisement for Harris.
+Donald Trump, who ran against Harris in the election, criticized Roberts for her role in the advertisement.